 Where can I buy millet?

 I always try to find my foods locally before purchasing them online.
-I have a WinCo near me which carries millet in their bulk section.
+I have a WinCo near me that carries millet in their bulk section.
 It is also carried in several of my local health foods stores.

 Can you eat hulled millet?